 The screen recording feature lets you make a video of whatever is happening on your screen, and now Google lets you record all of that content along with whatever your microphone is hearing.
 So now instead of just sending along a video, you can add your voice to explain what the viewer is seeing.
 This will be incredibly useful for providing instructions and commentary.

 A few features are getting better shortcuts.
 If you run a smart home with numerous devices, Android 11 will now give you access to these devices through shortcuts in the Power Menu.
 Just press your power button and you can access a switch to turn off your lights.
 There will also be the option to long-press on a specific device to access more advanced options.
-Best of all, Android 11 will let you handle all of this without opening the specific smart home device app.
+Best of all,

 Some of the best advantages Android holds over iOS are the robust sharing capabilities the system offers.
 Unfortunately, the list of sharing options on the Share Sheet can be an overwhelming mess.
-With Android 11, Google is cleaning up the Share Sheet to make it more navigable, grouping different actions from the same app under one button.
+With

 Google is also showing even more love for gaming support, as it adds more controllers to the pre-loaded library of drivers.
 In addition to all of the modern controllers available, you can now use an older Xbox 360, a USB Xbox controller, or a Steam controller with your Android phone.
-All of the button mapping support for those controllers and just about every other controller you can think of comes pre-baked into the Android 11 system.
+All of the button mapping support for those controllers and just about every other controller you can think of comes pre-baked into the